beshoyessam1027-arch/Microbiome-Diet-Cancer-Analysis/README.md

 ---
 *Data processed using FastQC on Galaxy Europe.*

+"Baseline taxonomic profiling shows a high percentage of host reads (94%) with a diverse microbial background including Ascomycota and various fungal species."

 ## 🛠️ Bioinformatics Pipeline
 1. **Data Acquisition:** SRA-Toolkit via Galaxy Europe.
 2. **Quality Control:** FastQC (Checked for adapters and sequence quality).